JiaWenqi/sentiment_lstm/README.md

 [A nice tutorial](http://colah.github.io/posts/2015-08-Understanding-LSTMs/)

 ## TODO
-1. Training
+1. ~~Training~~
 2. Variable length LSTM.
 (Currently use 0 padding to the max len)
 3. Debug LSTM graph.
 4. Import word2vec
-5. Reset h after each batch to zero
+5. ~~Reset h after each batch to zero~~
-6. Fix exploding loss and nan loss.
+6. ~~Fix exploding loss and nan loss.~~ (This is due to euclidean sqrt function derivative at 0 is nan, end up adding an eps)
-7. Should at least use one hot vector to represent word, I doubt it is due to the large value that results in derivative to nan.
+7. ~~Should at least use one hot vector to represent word, I doubt it is due to the large value that results in derivative to nan.~~ (Change to embedding)

+## Results
+### Index based input without embedding, using the last output, euclidean distance loss
+This is the first experiment setting. length is set to around 100, batch_size around 50, the test result never went higher than 55%.
+This looks miserable result, considering 50% is coin toss.

+### Index based input with non-initialized embedding, using the last output, softmax cross entropy loss
+learning rate = 5.0
+batch_size = 100
+length = 150

+Achieved 60.94% at epoch 38, still learning.